 Hamilton Creek Interceptor, Reuse Line, and Water Line

-This project involves replacement of older, deteriorated, undersized, clay interceptor lines and brick manholes with expanded PVC gravity line and concrete manholes going north from the treatment plant along Hamilton Creek into Haley-Nelson Park and up Daugherty Branch to Highway 281 in north central Burnet.
+This project involved replacement of older, deteriorated, undersized, clay interceptor lines and brick manholes with expanded PVC gravity line and concrete manholes going north from the treatment plant along Hamilton Creek into Haley-Nelson Park and up Daugherty Branch to Highway 281 in north central Burnet.
 The benefits are increased conveyance capacity for future growth and elimination of existing infiltration and inflow sources.